nmfs-opensci/NOAAHackDays/content/setup.md

 * No BII or PII whatsoever or confidential data
 * After 30 days of not logging in, you account will be deleted and your user directory removed.
 You can log back in, but your data will be gone.
 Make sure to back up, download or pull the data and code you are working on.
 * Clean up after you are done working on something.
 So if you clone a repo to test something, delete the repo if you don't need it.
+* Please shutdown your hub when done.
+File > Hub Control Panel > Stop my server.
+It will stop on its own in 90 minutes but this save some money.

 **Non-NOAA participants in a workshop or event**: the workshop organizers will provide instructions for access during the event.